Motion Before Action: Diffusing Object Motion as Manipulation Condition

 \subsection{Results}

-\textbf{Integrating \model results in more stable and superior performance (Q1).} We report the average success rates and standard deviations (across three random seeds) for all simulation tasks in the Adroit, Dexart, and MetaWorld environments, across four difficulty levels, in Tab.~\ref{sim_result}.
+\textbf{Integrating \model results in more stable and superior performance (Q1).} We report the average success rates and standard deviations (across three random seeds) for all simulation tasks in the Adroit, Dexart, and MetaWorld environments, across four difficulty levels, in Table.~\ref{sim_result}.
 On average, \model outperforms the baseline in the majority of benchmarks, achieving a 14.2\% increase in the average success rate over DP and a 6.2\% increase over DP3.
 Additionally, we observe a general reduction in the average standard deviation of task execution across all benchmarks, further confirming the robustness of \model.
 The results also demonstrate that \model significantly improves success rates in tasks with higher difficulty levels.
-Detailed examples are provided in Tab.~\ref{simtask}, where we report the average success rate and standard deviation for particular tasks.
+Detailed examples are provided in Table.~\ref{simtask}, where we report the average success rate and standard deviation for particular tasks.
 Notably, in tasks that require precise contact and fine manipulation within narrow action spaces, \model can enhance the execution capability and robustness of the robotic manipulation policies.
 We attribute this success primarily to two factors.
 First, when objects are stationary, \model 's accurate prediction (can also be regarded as a pose estimation in this situation) of object pose enables the robot to localize and grip the objects effectively.
 Second, when objects are in motion, the strong correlation between the predicted object pose sequences and the robot's action sequences provides robust guidance and calibration for action generation.

 \textbf{\model accelerates the policy learning process, leading to more efficient learning (Q2).} As shown in Fig.~\ref{efficient chart}, we observe that policies with \model exhibit higher learning efficiency during training compared to their vanilla counterparts.
 These policies typically reach the peak task test success rate at earlier training steps and maintain a more stable success rate at a higher level.
 This improvement is primarily attributed to the object pose information, which offers a more learnable and easily encoded feature representation.